Javabar/Javabar/README.md

 - 👋 Hi, I’m Abdelbar
 - 👀 I’m interested in gaming
-- 🌱 I’m currently looking for a graduate software developer position
+- 🌱 I’m currently looking for a junior software developer position

+JavaScript logo

 <!---
 Javabar/Javabar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.